BERNICE A. RAY SCHOOL 2018-2019 HANDBOOK

 For weather cancellation and delayed opening info, see back cover.

 Ray school students include walkers, bikers, bus riders and car riders.
 Each mode of arrival has its own safety and security needs.
-Parents and/or guardians and the school district must work together to meet high standards of safety and behavior.
-Please read the information below for students walking, or riding bicycles, or riding the bus, for parents and/or guardians driving students to and from school, parking, and irregular arrivals and departures.
+Parents and the school district must work together to meet high standards of safety and behavior.
+Please read the information below for students walking, or riding bicycles, or riding the bus, for parents driving students to and from school, parking, and irregular arrivals and departures.

 Children who walk should not arrive at school before playground supervision begins at 7:40 a.m.
-Children may remain on the playground after school only if a parent and/or guardian or other adult accompanies them.
+Children may remain on the playground after school only if a parent or other adult accompanies them.
 All others must begin their walk home as soon as they are dismissed.

 Safety Guidelines for Walkers